stackbuilders/dotenv-hs/README.md

 $ dotenv -e mydotenvfile "myprogram --myflag myargument"
 ```

-Also, you can use a `-x` to use `dotenv-safe` functionality so that you can have
+Also, you can use a `--example` flag to use [dotenv-safe functionality](https://www.npmjs.com/package/dotenv-safe)
-a list of strict envs that should be defined in the environment or in your dotenv
+so that you can have a list of strict envs that should be defined in the environment
-files before the execution of your program.
+or in your dotenv files before the execution of your program.
 For instance:

 ```shell
 $ cat .env.example